SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 Positive
 :  **TriggerAuthentication** You can find more information about **TriggerAuthentication** records on the KEDA Web site: [KEDA Authentication](https://keda.sh/docs/2.3/concepts/authentication/)

-## Create KEDA ScaledObject with Solace Queue Trigger
+## Create ScaledObject with Solace Queue Trigger

 Duration: 0:15:00